owncast/owncast.github.io/content/docs/resources-requirements.md

 type: docs
 ---

 It's impossible to give a single answer about what the requirements are for you to run Owncast, or what it will cost.
 It's your server, and it's completely up to you how you choose to configure it, and in what environments you choose to run it.
-Every environment has different prices and features.
+Every environment has different performance, prices and features.

+## Base knowledge

+It's very helpful for you to understand the basics included in video streaming.

+- CPU: Used to transcode the video to multiple qualities so viewers can watch it on different speed networks.
+- Network bandwidth: Used to distribute the video to your viewers.

+### Viewer count does not impact CPU use

+Knowing this, you see that **CPU usage is the same regardless of how many viewers you have**.
+0 or 100, the CPU is still performing the work.
+Think of it like creating a zip file.
+If you have a 100MB file, and you zip it, and it becomes 70MB, you can send that 70MB file to as many people as you want without zipping that file again for each person.
+But you still need to send the file to each person seperately, requiring network bandwidth for each time you send it.
+However, if you want to send some people a 70MB version and others a 50MB version, you'll need to create two seperate files.
+That 50MB version will take longer and use more CPU to create, because of the additional work it takes to compress the file more.
+This is the same with video.
+The more work required to encode your video, the more CPU that's required.
+Generally, the more you need to reduce the size and bitrate of your video, the more CPU that will be used.
+But offering low bitrate/lower quality versions of your stream is important to enable more viewers to watch it from across the world, on any kind of network.

-However, let's use an example to illustrate how your configuration can impact your server's resources, and most importantly, your viewers' experience.
+Now that you understand the basics, let's use an example to illustrate how your configuration can impact your server's resources, and most importantly, your viewers' experience.
 It's a little simplistic and the actual numbers can vary in real life, but it could help answer the question of "approximately how much bandwidth and CPU will Owncast use?"

 ## Example Scenario